0LNetworkCommunity/libra-legacy-v6/language/stdlib/modules/doc/ValidatorConfig.md

 Returns true if all of the following is true:
 1) there is a ValidatorConfig resource under the address, and
 2) the config is set, and
-NB! currently we do not require the the operator_account to be set
+we do not require the operator_account to be set to make sure that if the validator account becomes valid, it stays valid, e.g. all validators in the Validator Set are valid

 <pre><code><b>public</b> <b>fun</b> <a href="ValidatorConfig.md#0x1_ValidatorConfig_is_valid">is_valid</a>(addr: address): bool